BJP falls one seat short of gaining simple majority in Karnataka Legislative Council | Politics

 The party bagged 11 of the 25 seats, from 20 Local Authorities' constituencies in the state, for which the biennial election was held on December 10, and counting was taken up today, poll officials said.

-The opposition Congress also managed to clinch 11 seats, while the JD(S) has won Hassan seat and is leading in one of the seats in Mysuru.
+The opposition Congress also managed to clinch 11 seats, while the JD(S) won two seats.
 An independent candidate has managed to win one of the two seats in the prestigious Belagavi constituency, they said.

-With these results, BJP's strength in the 75-member 'Upper House' has gone up from 32 to 37, while the Congress' tally declined from 29 to 26, and the JD(S)' numbers came down from 12 to 10 (if it wins Mysuru).
+With these results, BJP's strength in the 75-member 'Upper House' has gone up from 32 to 37, while the Congress' tally declined from 29 to 26, and the JD(S)' numbers came down from 12 to 10.

 During the previous MLC polls from the Local Authorities' constituencies in 2015, the BJP had won six, Congress 14 and the JD(S) four seats respectively, while one seat had gone to an independent.